How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Where to Stay in Kanazawa

-I strongly recommend booking a stay near the Omicho Market, which makes you perfectly central with Kanazawa’s best things to do and the Kanazawa Station.
+I strongly recommend booking a stay near the Omicho Market, which puts you perfectly centered with Kanazawa’s best things to do, especially the Kanazawa Castle and Garden, and the Kanazawa Station.

 How to get to Kanazawa

-The overall best way to get to Kanazawa is via Shinkansen bullet train – which offers you a smooth and fast ride.
+The overall best way to get to Kanazawa is via the Shinkansen bullet train, which offers a smooth and fast ride.
 If you’re on a budget, buses will be the best option.

 Tokyo to Kanazawa